-The size of the item you are adding a ruffle to will aid your decision.
-A size 12-month dress may only want a 1" wide ruffle, while a size 6, may want an 8" wide ruffle.
-A 14" pillow may look fine with a 1.5" ruffle but that same ruffle may look lost on a 24" pillow.
-The width of the ruffle needs to compliment the item it is attached to.
+The size of the item you are adding a ruffle to will also aid your ruffle width decision.
+A size 12-month dress may only require a 1-inch wide ruffle, while a size 6, may look better with an 8-inch wide ruffle.
+A 14-inch pillow may look fine with a 1.5-inch ruffle, but that same ruffle may look lost on a 24-inch pillow.
+The width of the ruffle needs to compliment the item it's attached to.

 The Width of a Single Layer Ruffle

-A Single Layer Ruffle Once you have decided on the width of the finished ruffle, you will need to add seam allowance and hem allowances.
+Once you've decided on the width of the finished ruffle, you'll need to add seam allowance and hem allowances.

-- If you want to add a 4" wide ruffle to your daughter's dress.
+For example, If you want to add a 4-inch wide ruffle to your daughter's dress:

-- You plan on adding the ruffle using a 1/2" seam allowance.
+- You plan on adding the ruffle using a 1/2 inch seam allowance.

-- The formula for this example would be, 4" plus 1/2" plus 1/2" for a total need of a 5" wide strip of fabric.
+- The formula for this example would be, 4 inches plus 1/2 plus 1/2 inch for a total need of a 5-inch wide strip of fabric.